Self-Led Projects

 We typically fund projects that:

-support the development of a piece of live performance
+• support the development of a piece for live performance

 What can you apply for

-Playwrights and all collaborators will be paid £180 per day for their work.
+Playwrights and all collaborators should be paid £180 per day for their work.
 For UK travel, our per diem rate is £34.13 per day.

 All projects will receive organisational support from Playwrights’ Studio.
-This includes project management, contracting collaborators, budget management, scheduling, booking of spaces, travel arrangement, booking of course, facilitating introductions and advice.
+This includes project management, contracting collaborators, budget management, scheduling, booking of spaces, travel arrangement, booking courses or events, facilitating introductions and advice.

 Playwrights’ Studio Scotland does not commission or produce work.
 Therefore, we cannot support: